 Within the Town of Truckee and per agreement with the Truckee Fire Protection District, the review of plans, permitting and inspecting of these systems in one and two family dwellings is the responsibility of the Building Division.

 A residential fire sprinkler permit shall be submitted, reviewed, approved and issued prior to requesting a rough inspection on the residential permit.
 Please allow for appropriate amount of time for this process.
 (The water utility district requires preliminary information regarding the sprinkler system demands in order to determine their water hook up fees.
 Since a copy of the receipt for paid water fees is required prior to issuance of the permit for the residence, it is recommended the sprinkler design occurs concurrently with residence).

 - (3) sets of plans (designed by C-16 Contractor).

 - (2) copies of the latest technical data/manufacturer's data for proposed sprinkler heads and all proposed fixed loss devices.

 - A plancheck fee of one hour at the current standard hourly rate (if the square footage of habitable space and garage is less than 2500 square feet); or two hours at the current standard hourly rate (if the square footage of habitable space and garage is greater than 2500 square feet) is charged at the time of permit submittal.

 Prior to issuance of the residential fire sprinkler permit, written approval by Truckee Donner PUD (530) 587-2896 shall be obtained by the applicant (suggest concurrent submittal to the TDPUD at the time of permit submittal).
-The TDPUD will determine water capacity available and determine as adequate for system design or require appropriate upgrades.
-For this reason it is mandatory to include TDPUD in the development phase of the project.
+The TDPUD will verify the final sprinkler design required water flow demand is available or require appropriate upgrades.
+For this reason it is recommended that TDPUD is included in the development phase of the project as noted above.

 Once plans are approved and TDPUD approval is obtained the permit can be issued.